isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09e-cargo-agents-import-authorisation-caia-scheme.md

 ## How to Apply?

-Cargo agents should complete the [Application for Cargo Agent's Import Authorisation (CAIA)](/eservices/customs-forms-and-service-links) [](/eservices/customs-forms-and-service-links)form and submit via the Networked Trade Platform (NTP) at www.ntp.gov.sg by following the procedures stated in the form email.
+Cargo agents should complete the [Application for Cargo Agent's Import Authorisation (CAIA)](/eservices/customs-forms-and-service-links) [](/eservices/customs-forms-and-service-links)form and submit via the Networked Trade Platform (NTP) at www.ntp.gov.sg by following the procedures stated in the form.

 The one-time registration fee for the CAIA Scheme is $240, which includes two CAIA cards.
 A $10.50 fee (including Goods and Services Tax) is payable for each additional CAIA card.